History of Lebanon Fire District

 Lebanon Rural Fire Protection District, also known as Lebanon Fire District, was formed in 1884.
 In the 1970’s, LFD began operating a basic life support ambulance service.
 Today we provide advanced life support paramedic ambulances, fire suppression and fire prevention services.

-Lebanon Fire District covers 156 square miles and includes the incorporated and unincorporated areas of Lebanon, Waterloo, Sodaville, and Lacomb.
-Our medical emergency response area covers approximately 450 square miles and includes, in addition to our fire district, the incorporated cities and surrounding areas of Brownsville, Crabtree, and Scio.
+Lebanon Fire District covers 135 square miles and includes the incorporated and unincorporated areas of Lebanon, Waterloo, Sodaville, and Lacomb.
+It serves a population of approximately 27,000.
+Our medical emergency response area covers approximately 415 square miles and serves approximately 36,000 people.
+It includes, in addition to our fire district, the incorporated cities and surrounding areas of Brownsville, Crabtree, and Scio.
 There are an estimated 10,500 single family residential structures and 750 businesses within the area we serve and protect.
-The population is estimated at 45,000 people.

 To provide emergency fire and medical service to our response area, the District employs twenty-nine(29) emergency services personnel, who are all trained firefighters and also certified as emergency medical technicians and paramedics.
 The district also employs two and one half (2.5) staff personnel who work in financial and clerical roles.
 In addition to our career personnel, the District has approximately 40 volunteers operating out of our main station and four other substations located within the district.

-The district recently opened two of it’s newest substations.
+The district has four substations.
 Cheadle Lake Substation #34 is located on Weirich Drive and is staffed 24/7 by paid and volunteer personnel.
-Substation #35 is located at Berlin Rd. and Powell Lane and is currently staffed by volunteers.
+Substation #32, located on Lacomb Drive, is currently staffed by volunteers, as is Station 33, located on Fairview Rd.

 With the addition of these two stations, the District utilizes 8 engines, 3 water tenders, 1 aerial apparatus, 3 brush units, 1 heavy rescue, 4 ALS medic units, and 5 staff vehicles.
 We currently respond to approximately 4000 calls for service annually.